abukhalil-LTUC-ASAC/102-learning-journal/zen_1.md

-# Everything is Bright & Dandy
+# Everything Is Bright & Dandy

 > Because eveything is bright & dandy!
 Just needs a ***bit*** of extra effort to get there.